-The persons responsible for supervising Mr. Kotler's advisory activities on behalf of GW&K are the firm's Management Committee and David J. Rouse, Principal, Chief Compliance Officer (617) 236-8900.
+The persons responsible for supervising Mr. Kotler's advisory activities on behalf of GW&K are T. Williams Roberts III, Co-CEO, and Thomas F.X.
+Powers, Co-CEO, and other members of the firm's Management Committee (617) 236-8900.
 GW&K's Management Committee oversees GW&K's business and is chaired by GW&K's Co-CEO's and members include senior partners of the firm.